cerner/terra-toolkit/scripts/serve/README.md

-# Terra Toolkit Serve
+tt-# Terra Toolkit Serve

 Terra Toolkit offers up two different commands to serve your client side application, `serve` and `serve-static`.
-If you are using terra-dev-site, use the provided `tt:serve`/`tt:serve-static` commands instead.
+If you are using terra-dev-site, use the provided `tt-serve`/`tt-serve-static` commands instead.

 ## serve
 Serve is a replacment for webpack-dev-server.
 Behind the scenes it's using [webpack-serve](https://github.com/webpack-contrib/webpack-serve).